Last updated on September 5th, 2025 at 03:58 pm

 Method 13: Reset Your PC

-- Choose either Keep my files or Remove everything depending on your preference.
+- Choose either Keep my files or Remove everything.

-- Create a bootable USB with the Windows Media Creation Tool.
+- Create a bootable USB using the Windows Media Creation Tool.

 Method 15: Try Installing in Safe Mode